English cricket's year in the sun

 A few weeks later, England collapsed to 77 all out in the first of three Tests against an unfancied West Indies side – the first in a series of batting catastrophes that contributed to them losing the three-match Test series inside 7 days.
 Far from an ideal start to a momentous year.

 Fast forward to mid-May and the picture looks rosier.
-With a home 50-over Cricket World Cup looming, England sent out a marker to the rest of the world this week by amassing back-to-back scores of 350+ in the 2nd and 3rd One Day International's (ODI) against Pakistan, with each of the top five in great nick.
+With a home 50-over Cricket World Cup looming, England sent out a marker to the rest of the world this month by amassing four consecutive scores of 340+ in their One Day International (ODI) series win against Pakistan, with each of the top five in great nick.
 Jos Buttler and Jonny Bairstow, in particular, looked in imperious form, with both batsmen producing stunning displays of ball striking.

 Photo credit: AP